The Grand Teton's Approach

 View of the Grand on the approach in June

-That big rock contains the ashes of the ashes of Geraldine Lucas, the 2nd woman to climb the Grand.
+That big rock contains the ashes of Geraldine Lucas, the 2nd woman to climb the Grand.
 The Lucas

-Monument is on the obvious large boulder in the middle of the meadow.
+Monument is on an obvious boulder in the middle of the meadow.
 The trail takes you

 right to it.

-To get around the swampy area early in the season, it is often best to head north once you reach its eastern edge.
-Turn west at the first dry area and head for the toe of the slope.
-At the toe of the east-facing slope simply follow the toe back south to reach the trail.
-You will run into the trail as it leaves the valley floor and starts up the south aspect of the gulch.
+To get around the swampy area early in the season, it is often best to head north to go around it.
+Head back to the gulch and find the trail near the NE corner of the gulch.
+The trail immediately leaves the valley floor and starts up the north side of the gulch.

-To get around the swampy area early in the season, it is often best to head north once you reach its eastern edge.
-Turn west at the first dry area and head for the toe of the slope.
-At the toe of the east-facing slope simply follow the toe back south to reach the trail.
-You will run into the trail as it leaves the valley floor and starts up the south aspect of the gulch.
+To get around the swampy area early in the season, it is often best to head north to go around it.
+Head back to the gulch and find the trail near the NE corner of the gulch.
+The trail immediately leaves the valley floor and starts up the north side of the gulch.

 View of the Grand on the approach in June